DangD96/SeleniumE2E/README.md

 * Uses **TestNG** for assertions and test annotations.
 * Uses the **Maven Surefire plugin** to integrate with TestNG to run tests.
 * Generates a HTML Extent Report summarizing test results and how long the tests took.
 Test failures will have screenshots attached to them.
+  * When running tests locally, the report is saved to the `test-results` folder.
   * I'm using the Extent Report Framework to generate a report instead of using Maven Surefire Plugin due to the former's higher level of customization.
 * Has support for TestNG's DataProvider feature to run test methods with multiple configurations.
 * All tests are run on parallel threads.